 /home: The path.
 It shows what local resource is being requested.
 This part of the URL is optional.

 ?item=book : The query string, which is made up of query parameters.
 It is used to send data to the server.
 This part of the URL is also optional.

 Sometimes, the path can point to a specific resource on the host.
 For instance, www.example.com/home/index.html points to an HTML file located on the example.com server.

-Sometimes, we may want to include a port number which the host uses to listen to HTTP requests.
-A URL in the form of: http://localhost:3000/profile is using the port number
+Sometimes, we may want to include a port number in the URL.
+A URL in the form of:

 80. Even though this port number is not always specified, it's assumed to be part of every URL.
 Unless a different port number is specified, port